SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-The *ESS Guidelines on Seasonal Adjustment* (2015) recommend to apply a seasonal adjustment only to those time series for which the seasonal and/or calendar effects can be properly explained, identified and estimated.
+The *ESS Guidelines on Seasonal Adjustment* (2015) recommend to apply seasonal adjustment only to those time series for which the seasonal and/or calendar effects can be properly explained, identified and estimated.
 Therefore, seasonal adjustment of non-seasonal time series is